 As Watson points out, it’s worth thinking about the ethical costs of trying to build a fence based on a set of rules.
 First, it’s important to ask whose rules?
 And, second, it’s important to realize that the most primary value and purpose of language is true communication and openness to others.

-By the way, if you find any grammar mistakes in this blog, would you mind keeping it to yourself!
+By the way, if you find any grammar mistakes in this blog, would you mind keeping them to yourself!